Shōjō: Xingxing

 The xingxing (xīng xīng; 猩猩) written shengsheng (shēng shēng; 狌狌) in older writings is found in a number of pieces of Chinese literature, dating back to several centuries B.C.

 Shan hai jing

 The shengsheng or xingxing (狌狌), also given the English-translated name of "live-lively" are mentioned in three passages of the Shan Hai Jing ("Classic of Mountains and Seas").

 According to Book One, or Classic of the Southern Mountains the shengsheng resembles a yu (禺) or long-tailed ape, but has white ears.
 It is said to crouch while walking, but to be able to run like humans, and eating it imparts quick-running ability.
-It is said to inhabit Mount Zhaoyao 招摇之山 or "Raiseshake", which is the first peak of Queshan 鵲山 or Mount Magpie [range].
+It is said to inhabit Mount Zhaoyao 招摇之山 or "Mt.
+Raiseshake", which is the first peak of Queshan 鵲山 or Mount Magpie [range].